 The 2006 FIFA World Cup on home soil, where Germany finished third, helped to change that general perception somewhat.
 Reaching the latter stages of subsequent major tournaments, and doing so by beating some of the world's best sides in devastating style, have also shown the global footballing community - and Germany themselves - that this is a very different era for the national game.

 While maintaining many of those traditional virtues, the latest generation of players come hard-wired with pace, versatility and outstanding technique.
-Mario Götze, Marco Reus, and Toni Kroos are the poster boys for the new breed, possessing the talent and mental strength required to nail down regular starting berths for their clubs both domestically and in the UEFA Champions League.
+Mario Götze, Marco Reus, Toni Kroos and Julian Draxler are the poster boys for the new breed, possessing the talent and mental strength required to nail down regular starting berths for their clubs both domestically and in the UEFA Champions League.

 A look at Borussia Dortmund's goals, particularly the first and third, in their 3-0 demolition of Eintracht Frankfurt on Matchday 22 this season, superbly showcases the talent the former trio bring to the table.
 Continue to mock the 'functional, mechanical and humourless' Germans if you will, but the chances are that they will have the last laugh.